 New Horizons Un-Limited assumes no responsibility in guaranteeing the services, programs or conditions as described.
 If you are interested in a resource listed below, call or contact the resource to verify the current situation.
 Carefully evaluate the information we provide and make your own decisions when using this guide.

 There is no question that the road to finding and obtaining a safe, affordable and appropriate living environment is a long one.
-At the same time, the path is not clear, oftentimes leading you down a dead end street.
 There are so many options, so many agencies, and so much confusion.
 This guide is intended to provide individuals with disabilities and caregivers a very clear picture of the housing process.
 It will discuss your responsibilities as well as outline the criteria for each living environment.
 It will further discuss programs and organizations that are available to you throughout this process.
 This guide is intended to provide you with the information you need to begin your search.
+More specifically, this guide will discuss the options of Home Ownership, Independent Living in an Apartment and Supported Living.

 Each individual's circumstance will often determine the direction of the search.
 The very first step you must take in determining which living environment is most appropriate is to assess your needs and determine your abilities.